School of Creative Technologies

 Our BA (Hons) Animation, BSc (Hons) Computer Animation and Visual Effects and BSc Music Technology courses are Joint Audio Media Education Services (JAMES) accredited, which assures employers that graduates have the relevant skills and abilities needed to work in the animation industry.

-Our BSc Computer Games Technology and BSc Computer Games Enterprise courses are accredited by The Independent Game Developers Association (TIGA).
+Our BSc (Hons) Computer Games Technology and BSc (Hons) Computer Games Production courses are accredited by The Independent Game Developers Association (TIGA).
 All TIGA Accredited courses teach skills required by the games industry.

 Recent project highlights